acerjanic/PowerGrid/README.md

 ### These dependencies are requires for running on Blue Waters
 ACML - AMD Core Math Library - A set of math routines including LAPACK and BLAS for running on Opteron processors like on Blue Waters and other Cray systems.

-## How to setup Vagrant to use with PowerGrid
+## How to setup build environment for PowerGrid with Vagrant
 Vagrant (http://www.vagrantup.com) is a tool for creating, managing, and distributing reproducable development environments.
 In short Vagrant uses an existing virtualization provider (like VirtualBox or AWS) to download, provision, and run a virtual machine (VM).

 We use Vagrant with an Ubuntu 15.04 box and a shell script provisioner.
 The Vagrantfile supports VirtualBox and Parallels provisioners as well as AWS with a few caveats.